Pamela S. Soltis: Research

 Soltis' research has focused on the patterns and processes that generated the tree of life.
 More specifically, she studies the flowering plant (angiosperm) diversity and evolution.
 She uses genomic methods, natural history collections and computational modeling to understand the phylogeny, phylogeography, and polyploidy of angiosperms.
 She has published over 400 scientific papers, and among her most cited contributions are papers on the role of genetic and genomic attributes in the success of polyploids.
 In 2016, Soltis was elected as a member of the National Academy of Sciences and the American Academy of Arts and Sciences in 2017.

 Service

 Soltis was president of the Botanical Society of America 2007–08.
 She has served on the Councils of the Society for the Study of Evolution, the American Society of Plant Taxonomists, the American Genetics Association, and the Society of Systematic Biologists.
 She served a three-year term as secretary of the Botanical Society of America and is currently the president of the Society of Systematic Biologists.
 She also serves as an associate editor for the journals Evolution and Systematic Biology.
 She is a member of the University of Kansas Women's Hall of Fame.

 Honors

 She was the winner of the 2002 Dahlgren Prize in Botany from the Royal Physiographic Society of Sweden.
 Reuters named her as a highly cited researcher in 2014.

 She won, along with her husband, Douglas Soltis, the 2006 Asa Gray Award.
-She was elected to the National Academy of Sciences in 2016.
+She was elected to the National Academy of Sciences in 2016, and was elected a fellow of the American Association for the Advancement of Science in 2022.